-One of the most common possible causes why your dog gets into his or her licking habit is because of lack of nutrients.
-For this reason, there are dogs that subconsciously try to treat these deficiencies through licking different inanimate objects they can find.
+One of the most common possible causes, why your dog gets into his or her licking habit, is because of lack of nutrients.
+For this reason, there are dogs that subconsciously try to treat these deficiencies by licking different inanimate objects they can find.
 You have to ensure that your pet gets the right amount of nutrients in his everyday meals.

 A dog that licks furniture, wall or carpet can be telling you that he is bored and needs some exercise.
 You have to rule out first any possible medical issues that could cause his behavior.
 If you find that there is nothing wrong medically, you could set aside some time for extra work or play to curb his licking.